GIScience/ors-map-client/README.md

 ### Contribute

+To better understand and navigate the codebase best get to know the [project structure](docs/project-structure.md) first.
 Make sure to [set up](#set-up-and-run) and [configure](#configuration) the project, branch of current `main` and prefix your branch name with `feat/` for features and `fix/` for bug fixes e.g.